bmuschko/gradle-tomcat-plugin/README.md

 * `webDefaultXml`: The default web.xml.
 If it doesn't get defined an instance of `org.apache.catalina.servlets.DefaultServlet` and `org.apache.jasper.servlet.JspServlet` will be set up.
 * `additionalRuntimeJars`: Defines additional runtime JARs that are not provided by the web application.
-* `URIEncoding`: Specifies the character encoding used to decode the URI bytes by the HTTP Connector (defaults to 'UTF-8').
+* `URIEncoding`: Specifies the character encoding used to decode the URI bytes by the HTTP Connector (defaults to `UTF-8`).
 * `daemon`: Specifies whether the Tomcat server should run in the background.
 When true, this task completes as soon as the server has started.
-When false, this task blocks until the Tomcat server is stopped (defaults to false).
+When false, this task blocks until the Tomcat server is stopped (defaults to `false`).
 * `configFile`: The path to the Tomcat context XML file (defaults to `src/main/webapp/META-INF/context.xml` for `tomcatRun`, defaults to `META-INF/context.xml` within the WAR for `tomcatRunWar`).
 * `outputFile`: The file to write Tomcat log messages to.
 If the file already exists new messages will be appended.
-* `reloadable`: Forces context scanning if you don't use a context file (defaults to 'true').
+* `reloadable`: Forces context scanning if you don't use a context file (defaults to `true`).

 The following example shows how to change the default HTTP/HTTPS ports for the task `tomcatRun`.
 To enable SSL we set the convention property `enableSSL` to `true`.
 Furthermore, we declare a custom context file.